The Data Assimilation System for the Nowcasting Demonstration Project (NDP)

 Very short-range forecasting over time periods of just a few hours ahead is commonly referred to as "nowcasting" and accurate observations of the initial conditions are vital.

 Since March 2012 the Met Office has been running a demonstration trial of an hourly cycling Numerical Weather Prediction (NWP) system for southern UK.
-This combines a 1.5 km resolution version of the Unified Model and 3 km resolution 4D-Variational (4D-Var) data assimilation.
+This combines a 1.5 km resolution version of the Met Office Numerical Weather Prediction models and 3 km resolution Data Assimilation Methods.
 This system is referred to as the Nowcasting Demonstration Project (NDP) and every hour produces analyses and forecasts for a period of 0 to 12 hours.

 The NDP has been enabled by the installation of a new supercomputer allowing faster production of more technically advanced NWP forecasts and data assimilation in addition to the current operational forecast systems and means that the NDP is available to Met Office forecasters over the period of the 2012 London Olympic and Paralympic Games.
 This period allows us to perform a demonstration and evaluation of its capabilities and potential for future operational use over the whole UK if more computer power is available in the future.

-The extra computer power, and smaller domain of the NDP compared to the UKV 1.5 km-resolution model, has enabled the NDP to use the more computationally expensive 4D-Var data assimilation method and to update the analysis every hour compared to the cheaper 3D-Var used every 3 hours for the UKV model forecast system.
+The extra computer power, and smaller domain of the NDP compared to the The UKV model - Kilometre-scale forecasting over the UK with the Unified Model, has enabled the NDP to use the more computationally expensive 4D-Var data assimilation method and to update the analysis every hour compared to the cheaper 3D-Var used every 3 hours for the The UKV model - Kilometre-scale forecasting over the UK with the Unified Model forecast system.

 |Model||Resolution||DA method||DA time window||Cycling||Forecast length|